mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 url: /2018/03/11/machine-learning-bundling-webpack-javascript-markov-chain-angular-react
 ---

-In this article I'll introduce the early implementation of a few tools which based on techniques from the machine-learning allow us to perform data-driven bundling and data-driven pre-fetching of our single-page applications.
-For the purpose, I'll explain how we can use data from Google Analytics, in order to automate the process of bundling of our assets based on the users' behavior.
+In this article, I'll introduce the early implementation of a few tools which based on techniques from the machine-learning allow us to perform data-driven bundling and data-driven pre-fetching in our single-page applications.
+For the purpose, I'll explain how we can use data from Google Analytics, in order to automate the process of bundling and pre-fetching of the application's assets based on the users' behavior.

 # Introduction

-Over the past a couple of years, we started shipping web applications which provide user experience close to the native applications.
+Over the past a couple of years, we started shipping web applications which provide a user experience comparable to the native applications.
 This wouldn't be possible without all the advancements in the web platform.
-We have hundreds of new APIs which allow us to do what we've never thought we'd be able to achieve with JavaScript in the browser.
+We have hundreds of new APIs which allow us to do what we've never thought would possible to achieve with JavaScript in the browser.

-The developers behind this amazing jump know that everything came with a cost.
-The complexity of our applications is growing exponentially!
-Together with the complexity is also growing the amount of assets that we need to transfer over the network.
-There are a [lot](https://www.thinkwithgoogle.com/marketing-resources/experience-design/mobile-page-speed-load-time/)[1] of [publications](https://www.thinkwithgoogle.com/marketing-resources/experience-design/mobile-page-speed-load-time/)[2] proving that how quickly our page loads can directly impacts the conversion rate and therefore the revenue.
+Of course, everything comes at a cost.
+The complexity of the single-page applications is growing exponentially!
+Together with the complexity is also growing the number of assets that we need to transfer over the network.
+There is a [lot](https://www.thinkwithgoogle.com/marketing-resources/experience-design/mobile-page-speed-load-time/)[N] of [publications](https://www.thinkwithgoogle.com/marketing-resources/experience-design/mobile-page-speed-load-time/)[N] proving that the load time of our apps directly impacts the conversion rate and therefore our revenue.

 It's also clear that some assets are more [expensive than others](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e)[3].
-JavaScript compared to image assets, for instance, is much more expensive because of it's non-trivial processing mechanism (parsing, compilation, and execution).
+JavaScript compared to images, for instance, is much more expensive because of its non-trivial processing mechanism (parsing, compilation, and execution).

-If this wasn't convinsing enough, well, slow pages are also stressful:
+Well, slow pages are also stressful:

 <center>
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Waiting for slow web pages to load is as stressful as watching a horror movie: <a href="https://t.co/spwEC1P9ct">https://t.co/spwEC1P9ct</a> <a href="https://twitter.com/hashtag/perfmatters?src=hash&amp;ref_src=twsrc%5Etfw">#perfmatters</a> <a href="https://t.co/3JmcGPZij2">pic.twitter.com/3JmcGPZij2</a></p>&mdash; Addy Osmani (@addyosmani) <a href="https://twitter.com/addyosmani/status/711330814827569152?ref_src=twsrc%5Etfw">March 19, 2016</a></blockquote>